 Hello, guys!
-Today, we are making Sweet and Soft Buchi Recipe with Mung Beans Filling.
-This is called Chapssal in Korea and it is one of their famous snacks.
-In the Philippines however, particularly in the place I was in, this is called Buchi.
+Today, we are making a Sweet and Soft Buchi Recipe with Mung Beans Filling.
+This is called Chapssal in Korea, and it is one of their famous snacks.
+In the Philippines, however, particularly in the place I was in, this is called Buchi.

-Pretty much this recipe is similar to the Twisted Doughnut or Shakoy recipe I made awhile back.
-You have to mix all of the ingredients and make a dough and let it proof.
-BUT, instead of forming the dough into a twister, you form the dough into balls and fill it with cooked and sweetened mung beans.
-You can cook the mung beans counter top, but since I am lazy, I slow cooked Mung Beans/Mungo ahead of time so that it’s ready when I get my Buchi craving.
+This recipe is similar to the Twisted Doughnut or Shakoy recipe I made a while back.
+You must mix all the ingredients, make a dough, and let it be proof.
+But, instead of forming the dough into a twister, you create the dough into balls and fill them with cooked and sweetened mung beans.
+You can cook the mung beans countertop, but since I am lazy, I slow-cooked Mung Beans/Mungo ahead of time, so it’s ready when I get my Buchi craving.

-When I was in the Philippines, I always buy a bag of Buchi and just sit down a the curb somewhere and eat them by myself.
-Sugar will be all over my mouth and my fingers and lick them while the other hand was pulling the other Buchi out of the bag.
-I then pair it with melon juice drink which is equally very sweet.
+When I was in the Philippines, I always bought a bag of Buchi, sat on a curb, and ate them myself.
+Sugar was all over my mouth and my fingers; lick them while the other hand pulled the other Buchi out of the bag.
+I then pair it with a melon juice drink that is equally very sweet.

 Ahh, those were good memories of my youth —– I was never even heard of the word “BILLS” before.
 Those were good times.

-- Prepare the ingredients ahead of time, so that you will not be scrambling around looking for the ingredients once you start kneading.
+- Prepare the ingredients ahead of time so that you will not be scrambling around looking for them once you start kneading.

 - Read the recipe instructions several times.

 - Prepare the equipment needed.
 For me, I usually forget the cling wrap.